ultravideo/kvazaar/README.md

 eg. `kvazaar -i BQMall_832x480_60.yuv -w 832 -h 480 -o out.bin -n 600 -q 32`

-TODO: add examples
+The only accepted input format so far is 8-bit YUV 4:2:0.

 ##Compiling Kvazaar

-If you have trouble regarding compiling the source code, please make an issue about in Github.
+If you have trouble regarding compiling the source code, please make an [issue](https://github.com/ultravideo/kvazaar/issues) about in Github.
 Others might encounter the same problem and there is probably much to improve in the build process.
 We want to make this as simple as possible.

+No external library dependencies.

+###Visual Studio 2010
-- Visual Studio 2010 project included.
+- project files included
+- requires external [vsyasm.exe](http://yasm.tortall.net/Download.html) in %PATH%
+  - run `rundll32 sysdm.cpl,EditEnvironmentVariables` and add PATH to user variables

+###Linux
-- Simple linux Makefile included.
+- Simple Makefile included in src/
-- Yasm used to compile assembly.
+- Yasm is expected to be in PATH

-- No external library dependencies.
+###Other
+- Contact us for support or write an [issue in Github](https://github.com/ultravideo/kvazaar/issues)

 ##Contributing to Kvazaar